Dhruv-Kapri/spam-classification-dvc-mlops/README.md

 4. Model Building
 5. Model Evaluation (with `dvclive` tracking)

-All stages are automated and reproducible using DVC.
+All stages are automated, parameterized, and reproducible using DVC.

 <!-- --- -->